The Best Job at a School: A Photo Collage

 Probably 90% of my school time these days is spent in meetings and with adults.
 As a 10-year Upper School history teacher, 25-year varsity volleyball coach and Middle School Spanish and history teacher, I definitely miss the old days with the ratio flipped: I remember fondly spending 90% of my time with students.
 They’re the reason you become an educator, of course.

-These photos are sources of real joy for me.
+These photos (at right, from top to bottom) are sources of real joy for me.

 - Bike Bus